 However, if there is a set F of possible prior pdfs, it is generally impossible to define a preference order on R^ via (3.15) due to the ambiguity of a prior pdf.
 Instead, we can define a relation \prec' on R^ so that $R_1 \prec' R_2$ iff for all $f(\Theta) \in F$ and the inequality in (3.17) is strict for some $f(\Theta) \in F$.
-The relation \prec' is an analogy of the relation induced by dominance of decision strategies [7], in which case the inequality (3.17) must hold for all $f(\Theta) \in \mathcal{F}(\Theta)$.
+The relation \prec' is an analogy of the relation induced by dominance of decision strategies [8], in which case the inequality (3.17) must hold for all $f(\Theta) \in \mathcal{F}(\Theta)$.
 Compared to \prec defined by (3.15), the relation \prec' is only a strict partial order on R^ .
-Restricting the choice of a resulting strategy to the maximal elements of (R^, \prec') guarantees certain rationality of the decision making similarly as a restriction to non-dominated strategies in case that a prior pdf is not considered.
+Restricting the choice of a resulting strategy to the maximal elements of (R^, \prec') , certain rationality of the decision making is guaranteed.
+It is similar as a restriction to non-dominated strategies in case that a prior pdf is not considered.
 However, the maximal elements of a partially ordered set do not possess any property similar to (3.16).
 While the maximal elements of (R^, \prec) are, due to (3.16), taken as "equally good", which corresponds to the fact that all of them lead to the same value of the expected loss, the maximal elements of (R, \prec') are just incomparable.

-$$\int L(d) f{R_1}(d|\Theta) f(\Theta) \mathrm{d}d\mathrm{d}\Theta \ge \int L(d) f{R_2}(d|\Theta) f(\Theta) \mathrm{d}d\mathrm{d}\Theta, \qquad (3.17)$$
+$$\int L(d)f{R_1}(d|\Theta)f(\Theta)ddd\Theta \ge \int L(d)f{R_2}(d|\Theta)f(\Theta)ddd\Theta, \tag{3.17}$$

 - The importance of the above outlined construction of the global prior pdf, at least the case we are able to complete, consists in the fact that under suitable selection of the pre-prior pdfs it represents an exact solution of the problem addressed.
-Any other more generally applicable method should ideally reduce to the outlined solution if it is applied to local prior pdfs corresponding to some posterior ones. - Some kind of a non-informative prior pdf [9] could be a suitable candidate for a pre-prior pdfs.
-In such case, the pre-prior pdfs of the individual participants as well as of the global task should be of the same type. - Representing ${}^{p}f(P\Theta)$ by sets of sequences $(\Delta{\tau}){\tau \in P\tau^{}}$ or $(\Delta{\tau}, a{\tau}){\tau \in P\tau^{}}$ with sets ${}^{p}\tau^{}$ being pairwise disjoint gives an interpretation to what we have labeled as independent sources of prior information.

-- The assumption on the independence of the sources of prior information, i.e., on the sets ${}^{p}\tau^{}$ being disjoint, is substantial for the construction of the global prior pdf by (3.12) or classes of prior pdfs (3.14).
+Any other more generally applicable method should ideally reduce to the outlined solution if it is applied to local prior pdfs corresponding to some posterior ones. - Some kind of non-informative prior pdfs [10] could serve well as the pre-prior pdfs of the individual participants as well as of the global task. - The assumption that the sets p{τ}^ in (3.9) are pairwise disjoint gives an interpretation to what we have labeled as an independence of sources of prior information. - The assumption on the independence of the sources of prior information, is substantial for the construction of the global prior pdf by (3.12) or classes of prior pdfs (3.14).
 However, in practice the independence can be hardly guaranteed.
-The problem of combining overlapping information pieces is widely addressed in the literature, see, e.g., [12] or [13].
+The problem of combining overlapping information pieces is widely addressed in the literature, see, e.g., [21] or [13].
 Nevertheless, the existing methods commonly assume that the kind of overlapping as well as its measure are known, which makes them unsuitable for our approach to the multiple participant decision making.
-As it is practically impossible to detect the overlapping of information from the local prior pdfs themselves we expect that if the independence of the sources of prior information is not given explicitly, then any attempt to treat multiple sources of prior information in an exact manner will lead to a loss of the weak order on decision strategies. - Evaluation of (3.12) leads to a global prior pdf in an intractable form even if the global parametric model is from the exponential family.
-If this approach is to be applied in practice, some kind of approximation of the prior pdfs must be involved.
+As it is practically impossible to detect the overlapping of information from the local prior pdfs themselves, we expect that if the independence of the sources of prior information is not given explicitly, then any attempt to treat multiple sources of prior information in an exact manner will lead to a loss of the weak order on decision strategies.

+• Evaluation of (3.12) leads to a global prior pdf in an intractable form even if the global parametric model is from an exponential family.
+If this approach is to be applied in practice, some kind of approximation of the prior pdfs must be employed.